Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your child’s/teen’s success.
-Helping your child/teen learn to understand and deal with bullying behavior is important for their success in school and in life.
-About one in five children (20.8%) report experiencing bullying at some point.1 Some children/teens (25%) who are bullied are verbally abused such as name calling, insults, rumors, or as the subject of jokes.
+As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
+Helping your 13-year-old child/teen learn to understand and deal with bullying behavior is important for their success in school and in life.
+About one in five children (21%) report experiencing bullying at some point.1 Some children/teens (25%) who are bullied are verbally abused such as called names, insults, rumors, or are the subject of jokes.
 Fewer (5%) are physically attacked, and few (5%) are excluded from activities on purpose.
-A slightly higher portion of female than male students report being bullied (23% versus 19%).
+A slightly higher portion of females than male students report being bullied (23% versus 19%).

-There is also a new form of bullying affecting our children’s generation: cyberbullying.
-A 2015 survey of U.S. students revealed that 24% of middle school students are cyberbullied (15.5% of high school students).2 Most (90%) children/teens who report being cyberbullied have also experienced bullying in person.3 Because children/teens who are cyberbullied are also likely to be bullied in person, the tips below mostly apply to both.
+There is also a new form of bullying affecting your child’s/teen’s generation: cyberbullying.
+A 2015 survey of U.S. students revealed that 24% of middle school students are cyberbullied (16% of high school students).2 Most children/teens who report being cyberbullied (90%) have also experienced bullying in person.3 Because children/teens who are cyberbullied are also likely to be bullied in person, the tips below largely apply to both.
 However, there are a few specific tips about cyberbullying that are clearly labeled.

-If your child/teen has repeated head or belly aches and doesn’t want to go to school, ask if there are troubles they want to avoid.
+If your child/teen has repeated head or stomach aches and doesn’t want to go to school, ask if there are troubles they are avoiding.
 If your child/teen seems depressed and you are unsure why, spend time hanging out together and just listening.
-Your demonstration of openness and trust may raise the subject that might otherwise remain a secret.
+Your demonstration of openness and trust may bring up a subject that might otherwise remain a secret.

-- a sense of confidence that we can help our child/teen through a painful situation;
+- a sense of confidence that you can help your child/teen through a painful situation;

 - added daily peace of mind.